metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Optional:

-- `fallback_label_selector` (Attributes) fallbackLabelSelector is used to filter available pods when the labelSelector fails.This only takes effect when the 'strategy' field below is set to 'Any'. (see [below for nested schema](#nestedatt--spec--ready_config--job_action--target--pod_selector--fallback_label_selector))
+- `fallback_label_selector` (Attributes) fallbackLabelSelector is used to filter available pods when the labelSelector fails.
+This only takes effect when the 'strategy' field below is set to 'Any'. (see [below for nested schema](#nestedatt--spec--ready_config--job_action--target--pod_selector--fallback_label_selector))
 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
 The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--ready_config--job_action--target--pod_selector--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabelsmap is equivalent to an element of matchExpressions, whose key field is 'key', theoperator is 'In', and the values array contains only 'value'.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.
-- `strategy` (String) Specifies the strategy to select the target pod when multiple pods are selected.Valid values are:- 'Any': select any one pod that match the labelsSelector.- 'All': select all pods that match the labelsSelector.
-The backup data for the current podwill be stored in a subdirectory named after the pod.
+- `strategy` (String) Specifies the strategy to select the target pod when multiple pods are selected.
+Valid values are: - 'Any': select any one pod that match the labelsSelector. - 'All': select all pods that match the labelsSelector.
+The backup data for the current pod will be stored in a subdirectory named after the pod.

 <a id="nestedatt--spec--ready_config--job_action--target--pod_selector--fallback_label_selector"></a>
 ### Nested Schema for `spec.ready_config.job_action.target.pod_selector.fallback_label_selector`